20alaamahmoud/K-Medoids-Algorithm/README.md

 # K-Medoids-Algorithm
-- Given a dataset "Discover The Menu" which contains a list of dishes with some properties.
+- Download the dataset "Discover The Menu" which contains a list of dishes with some properties from Kaggle: https://www.kaggle.com/datasets/prashant111/discover-the-menu/data
 - Use K-Medoids algorithm with Euclidian distance, partition Dishes into 25 clusters considering the following features:
   - first_appeared
   - last_appeared